FoodTruck-TrackR/backend/README.md

 ### What will be returned:

-_You will receive the user object an a JWT._
+_If login is succcessful, you will receive the following object:._

 ```js
 {